nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 ## 9. Taxonomy Plots

-Taxonomic summaries provide insights into the composition of microbial communities at various taxonomic levels.
+Taxonomy summaries provide insights into the composition of microbial communities at various taxonomic levels.

 > Please note that if you'd like to run the code in this section, make sure that you [load the libraries](#load-libraries)